-Now if you go to the doctor and he takes a blood test and says your protein and fat levels are low, you need to adjust the shake.
-He’s still going to recommend the shake is mostly water but he will increase the levels of protein and fat in the shake.
-Therefor the shake will be richer in protein and fat.
+Now if you go to the doctor and take a blood test and it says your protein and fat levels are low, you need to adjust the shake.
+The doctor is still going to recommend the shake is mostly water but he will increase the levels of protein and fat in the shake.
+Therefor the shake will be richer in protein and fat then it was previously.
 That’s pretty much how I want you to picture your lawns health.
 Nitrogen is the driver, the other nutrients are there for the ride.

 One thing to consider is I’m being a little general in my claim that your lawn needs nitrogen more than anything else.
 While this is true for most of the year, there are a few exceptions.
 During times of stress your lawn benefits from backing off on nitrogen and instead going a little heavier on potassium.

 Cool season lawns for example take a beating in the middle of the summer.
-Instead of pushing blade growth with nitrogen and stressing the lawn out more, it’s wiser to feed with higher levels of potassium.
+Instead of pushing blade growth with nitrogen and stressing the lawn out more, it’s wiser to feed with higher levels of potassium and reducing nitrogen.

-A specialty fertilizer called Stress Blend 7-0-20 heading into summer is a great way to protect your lawn from harsh conditions.
+A specialty fertilizer called Stress Blend 7-0-20 heading into summer is a great way to protect your cool season lawn from harsh conditions.
 This Stress Blend fertilizer can be considered a specialty fertilizer because it breaks away from our rule that nitrogen is most important.
+Instead, nitrogen is low (7%) compared to potassium (20%).
 For warm season lawns, grass is more stressed out when coming out of dormancy in the spring, or heading into dormancy in the fall.
 In this case the Stress Blend 7-0-20 is needed more in the spring and fall for warm season lawns.

 What about Micronutrients?